 The collection includes:

-Please note: Not all material in the Barber Fine Art is on open access, some items should be requested in advance.
-Visitors coming some distance are advised to contact the Barber Fine Art Libary to check availability of material and arrangements to consult it.
+Please note: Not all material in the Barber Fine Art is on open access.
+Some items should be requested in advance.
+Visitors coming some distance are advised to contact the Barber Fine Art Library to check availability of material and arrangements to consult it.

-Our main library hosts a general collection of books and journals located mostly in Zone 4B including African, Byzantine and Ancient Art and the urban environment.
+Our Main Library hosts a general collection of books and journals including African, Byzantine and Ancient Art and the urban environment.

-The Orchard Learning Resources Centre houses a general collection of books particularly strong in decorative arts, gardening and architecture.
+The Orchard Learning Resource Centre houses a general collection of books particularly strong in decorative arts, gardening and architecture.